willi84/MEGA/projects/01_boarding_free_seat/readme.md

 ## idea

 ### problem
 People without reserved seat board the train and don't easily free seats.
-They have to look at small signs which also shows from where to where this seat is free
+They have to look at small signs which also shows from where to where this seat is free.

 ![Problem](01_problem.jpg)